Superannuation, TPD & Insurance claims

 What if I am temporarily (not permanently) disabled?

-If you’re unable to do your normal job for a while, whether for two months or two years, you may qualify for Total and Temporary Disability monthly payments.
+If you’re unable to do your normal job for a while, whether for two months or two years, you may qualify for Income Protection monthly payments.

 What do I need to know about my Superannuation Fund Death Benefits?

 Superannuation Fund Death Benefits are paid to a surviving partner, children or dependants, or to the deceased’s Estate.
 The Super Fund Trustee will decide how the payment is distributed, but some funds have existing and binding nominations.

 It is also possible for the policy holder themselves to claim, if they have been diagnosed as terminally ill.